8 July 1908

 In 1836, the Ottawa Valley Lumber Association was formed in Bytown, with meetings held in Doran’s Hotel, the town’s chief waterhole of the age.
 Early lumbermen included James Skead, David Maclaren, J.S.
 Currier, and the Buchanan brothers, Andrew and Charles.
 While the square timber trade was generally very profitable, it was also precarious.
 John Egan, for whom Eganville, Ontario is named, was a power in the timber trade during the mid-nineteenth century, but went bankrupt in 1854 when prices unexpectedly fell.

 But Ottawa’s lumber industry adapted.
-Demand for Canadian sawn timber rose in the rapidly growing eastern cities of New York and Boston.
-U.S. entrepreneurs, such as Captain Levi Young, Franklin Bronson, Ezra Eddy, and J.R.
-Booth, established sawmills on the shores of the Ottawa River, harnessing its fast-flowing water to power their large timber saws.
+Demand for Canadian sawn timber rose in the rapidly growing eastern cities of New York and Boston, following the 1854 Reciprocity Treaty between Canada and the United States.
+U.S. entrepreneurs, such as Allan Gilmour, Captain Levi Young, Franklin Bronson, and Ezra Eddy established sawmills on the shores of the Ottawa River, harnessing its fast-flowing water to power their large timber saws.
 In 1874, 424 million board feet of timber were cut in Ottawa-area sawmills, along with a further 25 million board feet of square timber.
 The biggest lumber producer at that time was the E.B.
 Eddy Company whose output amounted to 55 million board feet.
 Close behind was Gilmour and Company which produced another 50 million board feet.
-J.R.
+Canadian-born J.R.
 Booth’s company cut a further 22 million board feet of timber.

 By 1902, 613 million board feet of timber were being produced by nineteen sawmills in the Ottawa Valley.
 J.R.
 Booth had vaulted into the number one spot, producing an amazing 125 million board feet of timber.
 His sawmill was reportedly the largest in the world, able to produce more than 1 million board feet of sawn timber in one eleven-hour day.